RESEARCH STARTER

 The official language is English, but many Jamaicans speak a mixture of English, African dialects, Creole, Spanish, and Rastafarian slang.

-Despite the fact that approximately 17.1 percent of the population lived below poverty level as of 2016, Jamaicans enjoy one of the highest life expectancy rates in the world (75.75 years as of 2022), according to the Central Intelligence Agency's World Factbook.
+Despite the fact that approximately 17.1 percent of the population lived below poverty level as of 2016, Jamaicans enjoy one of the highest life expectancy rates in the world (76.3 years as of 2024), according to the U.S. Central Intelligence Agency’s World Factbook.
 The western neighborhoods of Kingston, including Trenchtown, represent some of the worst living conditions in the country.
 Residents in these ghettoes struggle with gang warfare and other crime.
 The 1972 film The Harder They Come depicts the violence common in Kingston in the context of a story about the career of a hopeful reggae musician.

 Kingston's wealthiest suburbs, including Beverly Hills, are located in the north just beyond the New Kingston area, where hotels, restaurants, banks, and office buildings provide jobs for the middle class.